 The audio back scratching bitch!

-EQ matches one signal and Auto Carves EQ space in realtime from the other signal allowing the chosen signal space to breath and shine through your mix.
+EQ matches one signal and Auto Carves EQ space in realtime from the other signal allowing your chosen signal space to breath & shine through your mix.
 No Complicated automation needed.

-If this sounds up your street i will be adding the download here soon.
+If this sounds up your street i will be adding the download here when ready, hopefully October.
 I will add a post and update the title when it's ready.